Albanian nationalism: Within Yugoslavia (Kosovo and North Macedonia)

 During the interwar period and after the Second World War, parts of Kosovar Albanian society lacking Albanian-language education such as those residing in villages were mainly illiterate, and folk music was the main driver of nationalism.
 The 1950s and 1960s were a period marked by repression and anti Albanian policies in Kosovo under Aleksandar Ranković, a Serbian communist who later fell out and was dismissed by Tito.Jović 2009.
 During this time nationalism for Kosovar Albanians became a conduit to alleviate the conditions of the time.
-In 1968 Yugoslav Serb officials warned about rising Albanian nationalism and by November unrest and demonstrations by thousands of Albanians followed calling for Kosovo to attain republic status, an independent Albanian-language university and some for unification with Albania..
-Tito rewrote the Yugoslav constitution (1974) and attempted to address Albanian grievances by awarding the province of Kosovo autonomy and powers such as a veto in the federal decision making process similar to that of the republics..
+In 1968 Yugoslav Serb officials warned about rising Albanian nationalism and by November unrest and demonstrations by thousands of Albanians followed calling for Kosovo to attain republic status, an independent Albanian-language university and some for unification with Albania.Vickers 2011.
+During the 1968 demonstrations, Albanians from Tetovo advocated for the incorporation of Albanian-inhabited regions within the Socialist Republic of Macedonia into Kosovo, forming a unified seventh republic within Yugoslavia.
+However, authorities dismissed this request and opted instead to authorise revisions to curricula and textbooks, citing the need to address what they perceived as ‘‘The penetration of Albanian nationalistic, irredentist and counter-revolutionary tendencies through printed textbooks and other literature.’’
+Tito rewrote the Yugoslav constitution (1974) and attempted to address Albanian grievances by awarding the province of Kosovo autonomy and powers such as a veto in the federal decision-making process similar to that of the republics.Dragovic-Soso 2002.
+Before the dissolution of Yugoslavia, there existed no formal boundary between what later became Kosovo and North Macedonia.
+A considerable number of Albanians from Tetovo, which served as the unofficial capital for Albanians in North Macedonia, had enrolled at Prishtina University.
+However, during 1989-1990, the Milosevic regime undertook actions to remove Albanian educators from the university, severing educational ties.
+Additionally, familial connections between the two regions were significant.